bryanseah234/sgStyleSnap2025/docs/FEATURE_OVERVIEW.md

 # StyleSnap Feature Overview

-**Version:** 2.0.0
+**Version:** 3.0.0
-**Last Updated:** January 2025
+**Last Updated:** October 22, 2025

-This document provides a comprehensive overview of all features currently available in StyleSnap as of January 2025.
+This document provides a comprehensive overview of all features currently available in StyleSnap as of October 2025.

 ---